 - 1. Initiate and complete the application process with the athletic training education program director. - 2.
-Documentation of a minimum of 100 hours of clinical experience supervised by a BOC certified athletic trainer or a state credentialed athletic trainer in a CAATE program. - 3.
+Documentation of clinical experience supervised by a BOC certified athletic trainer or a state credentialed athletic trainer in a CAATE program, if appropriate. - 3.
 Provide a recommendation from the student's primary supervising athletic trainer at the previous institution and include a copy of his/her BOC certification card.
 Also provide two additional recommendations from a faculty member, academic advisor, program director or a different clinical supervisor at the student's previous institution.